ScottNicholsonKurland/Capstone/README.md

 Hernando plans to add information about cities, such as the health of companies in a region, that predict economic trends in addition to population trends.
 He also needs to expand the model to other cities – the 15 years of “memory” might be 25 years in the U.S., for example.
 But he believes his basic model is universal: “The physics laws are the same everywhere,” he says.
 “The physics here in Barcelona should be the same as the physics in New York City.”

-Right now, he’s tracking the “paradigmatic case” of Detroit’s decline, which is tied to both global and local forces in the last few decades.
+Right now, he’s tracking Detroit’s decline, which is tied to both global and local forces in the last few decades.
 He is looking for other cities that show very similar population signatures in how they interact with the larger system of demographic trends: “Those cities that we find highly correlated with Detroit, will they have the same fate?
 We don’t know at this moment, but we hope that the development of virtual simulations will help us to understand how a system of cities behave in advance.”

 Over a hundred people move to Austin every day; predicting the shape and density of the city has practical applications regarding utilities and infrastructure, as well as development and design; current laws enforcing 40' front yards make sprawl inevitable, for example.
 Austin is a forerunner of a more general trend that The World Health Organization estimates that 70 percent of the global population will live in cities and towns by 2050, up from just over 50 percent today; crossed the line in 2008.
 Furthermore, mid-range forecasts predict tripling the global urban land area of 2000 by 2030; the implication being that Austin will grow from its current size of 948K people and 272 square miles.
 The Austin metropolitan area is almost 4300 square miles, room to grow, and a population over 2 million.
 Austin will likely add another 114K apartments by 2030.